Universal541/brianreymore/src/content/essays/no-opponent-no-republic.md

 If modern American politics feels strangely theatrical, emotionally exhausting, and structurally combative, it did not emerge from nowhere.

-Much of the architecture traces back to figures like :contentReference[oaicite:1]{index=1}, whose political style helped normalize a fundamental cultural shift: opposition ceased being rival and increasingly became enemy.
+Much of the architecture traces back to figures like Newt Gingrich, whose political style helped normalize a fundamental cultural shift: opposition ceased being rival and increasingly became enemy.

 To be fair, Gingrich did not invent polarization.
 American politics has always possessed sharp elbows and dramatic moments.
 But he helped institutionalize something different — permanent political warfare.